alekhya594/alekhya594/README.md

 - 👋 Hi, I’m @alekhya594. a passionate software developer
 - 👀 I’m interested in datascience
 -  👯 I’m looking to collaborate on open source projects
-- 🌱 Always learning, currently exploring deep learning and AI using python.
+- 🌱 Always learning, currently exploring deep learning and Generative AI using python.
 - 📫 How to reach me alekhyasetti94@gmail.com

 <!---